-Shooting suspect in custody, injuries reported at Virginia Beach municipal complex: reports
+At least 11 deaths and 6 injuries at Virginia Beach municipal complex, police say; shooter also dead: reports

-Police were responding to an active shooter situation at the Virginia Beach Municipal Center on Friday afternoon.
+At least 11 people were killed and six hurt Friday when a shooter, a city employee ultimately shot and killed by police, opened fire inside a Virginia Beach municipal building, Police Chief Jim A. Cervera said on Friday.

+The shooter was a current longtime public utility worker, Cervera said.
+The names of the gunman and the victims were not released.
+Police did not describe a possible motive for the attack.

+"This is the most devastating day in the history of Virginia Beach," Mayor Bobby Dwyer said.
+"The people involved are our friends, co-workers, neighbors and colleagues."

+Five people were taken to Virginia Beach General, and one was being flown to the Level I Trauma Center at Sentara Norfolk General Hospital, The Virginian-Pilot reported.
+A Virginia Beach police officer was among those shot, but was saved by his bulletproof vest, Cervera said.

-Authorities said via social media they believed there was just one shooter, who'd been taken into custody by the time of publication.
-There were multiple injuries, according to the Virginia Beach Police Department.
+Authorities said via social media they believed there was just one shooter involved at the Virginia Beach Municipal Center.

 GUNMAN ACCUSED OF SHOOTING EX ADMITS HE LIED ABOUT AIMING AT BEAR, AUTHORITIES SAY

-The Virginian-Pilot reported that at least four people were injured and were sent to area hospitals.

-Virginia Gov. Ralph Northam urged his constituents to stay away from the area and abide law enforcement warnings in a tweet on Friday.
+As the dramatic event was unfolding, Virginia Gov. Ralph Northam urged his constituents to stay away from the area and abide law enforcement warnings in a tweet on Friday.

+"This is just a horrific day," Northam told reporters as he arrived to receive a briefing on the attack from authorities.

-The shooting occurred in Building 2 of the center on Friday afternoon.
+The shooting occurred shortly after 4 p.m. when the suspect entered Building 2 of the center on Friday afternoon.
 It houses departments such as planning, public works and public utilities, and employees were seen exiting the building in tears, with some in need of medical assistance, according to reports by Fox News affiliate WAVY News 10.

+He reportedly fired at multiple employees on different floors, Cervera said, and at responding police officers, before being shot and killed.

+"It's a huge scene," Cervera told reporters at a news conference.
+"Please understand the intensity of this."

 According to The Virginian-Pilot, City Council Member Barbara Henley had just pulled up to the City Hall building just after 4 p.m. to pick up the agenda when she heard sirens and saw police cars.